melt-umn/ableC-tensor-algebra/README.md

 A tensor algebra compiler for ableC based on the paper *The Tensor Algebra Compiler* by Fredrik Kjolstad, et. al.

 ## Todo
-* Fix expression generation in TensorConstant, want to be able to use to create an array.
 * Move off of parseXXX and move to ableC\_XXX.
 * Add check for including tensors.xh header file
 * Test OpenMP code generation more